vios84/academic/content/authors/admin/_index.md

 - Visitors
 ---

-VS is a PhD candidate of applied linguistics at the S N U. His research interests include distributed robotics, mobile computing and programmable matter.
+Visar Sylaj is an Albanian applied linguist and sinologist.
+He is currently a PhD candidate of applied linguistics at the Shaanxi Normal University.
+His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Prior to joining SNNU, he worked as head of communication and international office for the University of Medicine, Tirana.
+He holds a BA and an MA (with Hons.) in Linguistics from the University of Bologna.
+He has participated in the Visiting Program for Young Sinologists held at Shaanxi Normal University in 2016 and at Zhengzhou University in 2017.
+He is the author of the recent article Mapping China’s Belt and Road Initiative in the Albanian Media: A Corpus Content Analysis Study and several articles in communication analysis.